th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 - `CheckRuleRequest` - contains a filter to verify a single message.
 The rule is unable to identify other unexpected responses from the system.
 - `CheckSequenceRuleRequest` (recommended rule) - contains more than one filter and can check several responses.
-- `NoMessageCheckRequest` - is used for pre-filtering the messages that should not be received.
+- `NoMessageCheckRequest` - pre filters messages and verifies that no other messages have been received.
 <notice info>

 `CheckSequenceRule` is a rule in check1 that compares messages to expected results;